NeuralClothSim: Neural Deformation Fields Meet the Thin Shell Theory: Kirchhoff-Love Thin Shell Theory

 \subsection{Geometric Preliminaries}

 In Kirchhoff-Love shell theory, the shell midsurface completely determines the strain components throughout the thickness.
-Therefore, we review those aspects of the differential geometry of surfaces, which are essential for the understanding of the shell theory.
+Therefore, we review those aspects of the differential geometry of surfaces that are essential for understanding the shell theory.